Liam Halligan

 Irish Independent, Katy Hayes 23 Sept 2022

-'Lianne O’Hara’s play offers a behind-the-curtain look at the world of sex work drawing on the real-life experiences of those who’ve lived it.
+'Lianne O’Hara’s play offers a behind-the-curtain look at the world of sex work drawing on real-life experiences.

-There’s lots to like here: the vivacious Shir Madness steals the show as a savvy, slightly bored stripper.
+There’s lots to like here.
 The script offers intriguing anecdotes – sometimes sad, at times amusing – and frank reflections which remind the audience that sex workers are, at the end of the day, just humans trying to make a buck like everyone else.'

 BUZZ.IE Aoife Moriarty 22 Sept 2022